-In 2025, decoding intext has become a mix of emojis, abbreviations, slang, reactions, and short replies.
+In 2026, decoding in text has become a mix of emojis, abbreviations, slang, reactions, and short replies.
 Because of this, people often struggle to understand what others truly mean.
 This has made phrases like “decoding in text” more popular than ever.

 People use it when they’re trying to understand a message that feels unclear, emotional, cryptic, or sarcastic.
 It often shows up on Instagram DMs, Snapchat streaks, WhatsApp chats, TikTok comments, and even in romantic or awkward conversations.